Welcome to Wheal Dream Class - Year 5!

 With a fantastic half of the academic year under our belt, Wheal Dream are excited to continue learning about the Romans, whilst warmly inviting our new topic of Properties & Changes of Materials.
 We are extremely excited to have Michael Morpurgo's famous novel of 'Kensuke's Kingdom' as our inspiration for writing this term.

 Please check the website for updates with photographs and information relevant to Wheal Dream Class.

 For more information about the exciting things we will be learning this half-term please have a look at the medium term plan that is attached to this page.

 At St Uny Church of England Academy, we believe homework is anything children do outside of the normal school day that contributes to their learning, in response to guidance from the school.
 Homework encompasses a whole variety of activities instigated by teachers and parents/carers to support the children's learning.
 Please see the 'Chilli Challenge' homework grid attached to this page.
-The homework grid has a variety of exciting tasks and activities linked to The Great Plague.
+The homework grid has a variety of exciting tasks and activities linked to our topic.

 If you would like more information about why reading at home is so important please follow the link below or read the attached DFE study.

 Please view the pdf at the bottom of this page for sentence stems to verbally discuss with your child to ensure constructive feedback is given.

 Building Learning Power

 Our learning power this half-term is 'Questioning'.
 We will be learning the importance of questioning and looking at how we can multiply our learning opportunities by asking many questions throughout our learning journeys.